Cruise Lines International Association has issued the following statement in response to the CDC’s “Framework for Conditional Sailing Order.”

 Back in April before hitting the road, I purchased 3 tickets to foreign countries at rock bottom prices.
 It was a gamble, knowing that any one of the airlines could go out of business, but I felt it was worth the risk.
 The countries are: Peru, Chile, Costa Rica and Ecuador.
 Costa Rica and Ecuador have opened their doors, but I'm not comfortable yet with Ecuador so I plan on waiting a bit.

 I leave for Costa Rica on October 19th out of Miami, and will return on October 27th.
 The trip is exploratory, educational and I'll be treating it just as I did with Adventures Across America by documenting every step of the way.
-Posts and videos of the Adventure can be found at www.facebook.com/myxoadventures by liking the page.
+Posts and videos of the Adventure can be found on My XO Adventures Facebook Page.

 Before I leave, I'd like to provide some valuable Information on the status, and advisories of countries you can visit as of this moment.
 This list changes daily, but the links take you right to the Embassy, and if there are any changes the website should reflect it there.